19 November 1871, Fr Hidien, Catholic priest who began the first two hospitals in Kimberley, dies.

+19 November 1871, Fr Hidien, Catholic priest who began the first two hospitals in Kimberley, dies.**

 	This close friendship with so many leading characters was due in the main to two things – his own personality and the fact that he was the Secretary of the Kimberley Club for so many years.

 	Tim had arrived on the Diamond Fields in the early 1870s and after an unsuccessful career as a digger had become a buyer and seller of diamonds.
 He had joined the Dutoitspan Hussars in 1876 and marched with the Diamond Fields Horse in the 9th Frontier War of 1877-79 as well as in the Langeberge in 1878, and with the Bechuanaland Field Force under Charles Warren in 1884, finishing his military career as a Captain.
 He had been presented at Court to Queen Victoria by Warren in 1883.

 	Indeed, it was he during his tenure as secretary of the Club that put the famous institution into the forefront of such Gentleman Clubs world-wide, a position it has retained to this very day.

 	Tim was the secretary of the Club from 1884 until 1902.
 Shortly after Cecil Rhodes death on 26 March 1902 he was appointed to the Board of Directors of De Beers Consolidated Mines, a position he held until his death ten years later.
 He was appointed a Director because Rhodes, on numerous occasions, had intimated that it was his wish that Tyson become a director.
 It was done, and this ensured that he had a decent income in his declining years.

 	His knowledge of the Kimberley Club and its running thereof saw him elected Chairman of the Club in 1907, and again from 1909 to 1912.

-He was a hard-working, hail-fellow-well-met personality with a fantastic sense of humour and everyone was his friend – he could party all night should he wish to, and he did so wish so on numerous occasions, playing cards and billiards with his large circle of friends virtually every night till the early hours of the morn.
+	He was a hard-working hail-fellow-well-met personality with a fantastic sense of humour and everyone was his friend – he could party all night should he wish to, and he did wish so on numerous occasions, playing cards and billiards with his large circle of friends virtually every night.
 That he lived in his “Workman’s Cottage” on Currey Street virtually opposite the Club back entrance helped tremendously.
 It would, of course, also be detrimental to his long term health issues.